-Applicants should be rising 10th through 12th graders and have a strong interest in science and mathematics.
+Applicants should be rising 11th and 12th graders and have a strong interest in science and mathematics.
 Admission decisions are made on a rolling basis and students are encouraged to apply early to ensure a seat in their selected course.
 Tuition scholarships are available for Louisiana residents!
 All financial aid is awarded based on demonstrated need.
 In order to be considered for our scholarship opportunities, you must submit your scholarship application by the financial aid application deadline.

 You'll need the following items for your online application:

 If you need assistance completing your application or have questions about scholarships, email firstname.lastname@example.org for more information.

 Each course is offered for three hours of Tulane credit which may be transferable to another university.
 More information can be found about each course and the daily schedule by clicking the Course Descriptions button below.

 "I wanted to express my gratitude to you for providing me with this priceless opportunity.
 I was able to use so many incredible pieces of equipment in the MakerSpace in addition to meeting a whole class full of interesting and intelligent people.
 I feel like the program provided me with skills that will allow me to excel in college and take advantage of any opportunity that comes my way."